RitankJaikar/Wanderlust---Full-Stack-Project/README.md

 ### ✅ Step 18: Deployment

-Push on Github and Deploy On Netlify.
+Push on Github and Deploy On Varcel.